monmouth-college-cs/bramble/README.md

 # Rasperry Pi 4 Bramble

 All the scripts and code for our SOfIA 2019 project on cluster computing.
+We created a cluster computing out of 8 Raspberry Pi 4s.
+The Raspberry Pi 4 has 4 cores and, from what I can tell, the ARM Cortex-A72 chip can execute 2 double-precision floating-point operations per cycle (8 for single-precision).
+The chip runs at 1.5 GHz (although it can be overclocked).
+Thus peak FLOPS is 4 * 1.5x10^9 * 2 = 12 GFLOPS.

 ## Running High-Performance Linpack